 Employment disputes tend to be resolved by negotiation at a relatively early stage because that is the preferred route for both employees and employers.
 We also hold the view that a negotiated resolution, before positions become entrenched and costs escalate, is in general in the interests of both sides.
 That is, we believe employment issues and disputes must be approached in a practical manner.
 However, we are always prepared to, and do, proceed to litigation where it is required.

 - Representative Work

-Together with Chris Paliare and Jean-Claude Killey, Megan Shortreed represented Edith Neuberger in Neuberger v.
+Chris Paliare, Megan Shortreed and Jean-Claude Killey represented Edith Neuberger in Neuberger v.
 York, 2016 ONCA 191, a leading case about estoppel and the conduct of Estate Trustees.
 Our client was successful at the Ontario Court of Appeal, and leave was denied at the Supreme Court of Canada, 2016 CanLII 60508 (SCC).

 Chris Paliare and Richard Stephenson acted successfully for Tom Mason in the Ontario Court of Appeal in Mason v.
 Chem-Trend, 2011 ONCA 344.
 The case is now a leading Canadian authority on the (non) enforceability of restrictive covenants in employment agreements.

 Chris Paliare, Richard Stephenson and Susan Brown argued successfully before the Ontario Divisional Court in Weisz v.
 Four Seasons Holdings Inc., 2010 ONSC 4456 that an arbitration provision stipulating that the decision of an arbitrator will be final and binding precludes an appeal of the arbitrator's decision.

 Chris Paliare and Andrew Lewis investigated allegations of unauthorized access to player emails by senior executives of the National Hockey League Players Association, and provided advice to the Executive Board of the Players Association respecting the executives' employment.